PER Firmware

 Custom Types

 Define reusable signal types (enums and aliases) in configs/system/common_types.json.
-Validated by type_registry.json.
+Validated by type_registry.schema.json.

 Type Attributes